 Jump to:

-Why you'll love this recipe
+Why you'll love these Chocolate Strawberry Cookies

-- Ease: A simple one-bowl recipe that requires no chilling and comes together in minutes.
+- Ease: A simple one bowl recipe that requires no chilling and comes together in minutes.
 My espresso cookies and chocolate butterscotch cookies are easy too!

-- Chocolate-dipped bottoms: These add a fun, decadent twist, ensuring chocolate in every single bite.
+- Chocolate dipped bottoms: These add a fun, decadent twist, ensuring chocolate in every single bite.
 Carrot cake truffles are dipped in white chocolate!

 - Texture: Soft and chewy cookies paired with bits of strawberries for a delish combination of flavors and textures.